struckbylightning/Notepad/_posts/2018-09-11-top-10-salesforce-mantras-getting-salesforce-datamodel-right.md

   * For example,
    * ‘We need to keep quotes, but we won’t be using Opportunities, or  Products or be sending Quote’s out of Salesforce’
     * It’s probably not the Quote object
-   * ‘We need to track Jobs, with email interactions and pass it back and forth between people ’
+   * ‘We need to track Requests, with email interactions and pass it back and forth between people ’
     * I think you mean ‘Case’.

 7. Define the user stories in a way that expresses a requirement in a way that provides context and justification,